Chillu1/IdleFactions/Docs/Notes.md

 ## Temp Notes

+Rates:
+Per second/5, keep changing (adding/removing) a dict of resources.
+After X seconds, display the rate, & clear the dicts.

 10%: Get CreateCost.
 GetNeededResouces, get their amounts / 10.
 Get the lowest of those.
 Buy that many.

 Resource classes: